-JEE Main Result Date 2026: Check Rank, Cut Off and Download Score Card PDF
+JEE Main Result Date 2026 (Session 1 Result Out): Check Rank, Cut Off and Download Score Card PDFJEE Main Result Date 2025: Check Rank and Download Score Card PDF

 To view your results and obtain your JEE Main 2026 scorecard, you will need to visit the website and enter your application number and password.
 All categories require a higher minimum score in JEE Main 2026 to be eligible for JEE Advanced 2026.